Clinical Clerkship Admission Requirements

 REQUIREMENTS TO BEGIN CLINICAL CLERKSHIPS

 If you are a current active student at the university the following is required to begin registration for clinical rotations.

-- Successful completion of Basic Medical Science Curriculum and relevant university examinations
+- Successful completion of the Basic Medical Sciences

 Students are advised to give the Clinical Department at least 4 weeks notice, informing the department of their intent to begin Clinical Clerkships and choice of clinical sites / hospitals.

 Please note that upon clearance of the above requirements students will need to complete the university’s rotation registration process prior to every rotation.
 Each clinical site will also have specific documentation that must be filed with the university before a student is cleared to start the rotation.

 Email the clinical department for further instructions regarding registration for your first rotation at email@example.com